Short- and long-time path tightness of the continuum directed random polymer: Annealed Convergence for short-time and long-time

 In view of \eqref{up1} and \eqref{lw1}, we thus arrive at \eqref{step1} by adjusting the constants.
 This completes our work for this step.

-\textbf{Step 2.} In this step, we discuss how directed landscape and hence the geodesic appear in the limit.
-Recall $f_{\vec{t};\e}(\vec{x})$.
-We exploit Conjecture \ref{conj:sheet}, to show that as $\e\downarrow 0$, as $\R^k$ valued processes we have the following convergence in law
+\textbf{Step 2.} In this step, we discuss how directed landscape and hence the geodesic appear in the limit. {Recall the random function $U_{\vec{t};\varepsilon}(\vec{x})$ from \eqref{ftex}}.
+We exploit Conjecture \ref{conj:sheet}, to show that as $\e\downarrow 0$, as $\R^k$-valued processes we have the following convergence in law

 in the uniform-on-compact topology.
 Here $\mathcal{L}(x,s;y,t)$ denotes the directed landscape.
 Note that by Definition \ref{def:geo}, $(\Gamma_{t_i})_{i=1}^k$ is precisely the almost sure unique $k$-point maximizer of $\mathbf{f}_{\vec{t}}(\vec{x})$.